seracoin/serad/cmd/sedraminer/README.md

-# sedraminer
+# seraminer

-sedraminer is a CPU-based miner for sedrad
+seraminer is a CPU-based miner for serad

 ## Requirements